IRA Basics You Need to Know

 This short period can nonetheless help you to make up lost income earning potential.
 It's far better to have a plan for how the IRA will be invested at retirement age.
 For example, someone anticipating retirement at the age of 62 might want to start looking into another type of transferable wealth to be left as an inheritance.

-An IRA Can Protect You From Debt Collectors
+Protection From Debt Collectors

 Putting money into an IRA can protect your assets if you're in serious debt and considering bankruptcy.
 The government protects up to $1 million of retirement funds from judgment creditors when the money is held in an approved IRA.